 If you’re like us, your bike needs will likely change by the day, week, month or year.
-Ogre can get you to your job during the week, then way out of town on the weekend.
+Ogre will get you to your job during the week, then way out of town on the weekend.
+It even has the chops to handle a cross-country trek or nine.
 It’s not sluggish on pavement or gravel and can also hold its own on singletrack.
-Feel like riding from Alaska to the tip of South America?
-You can load everything you need on Ogre and still have plenty of space for “souvenirs”.
-Ogre can handle it even if you don’t think you can.
-Ogre believes in you so you don’t have to.
+Ogre is designed to be the ultimate steel utility vehicle.
+It relishes in those “take-the-long-way-home-and-find-some-beverages-along-the-way” sort of commutes.
+You can also haul enough crap on it that you don’t even have to go home if you don’t want to.

 We typically try to avoid bullshit cliché terms like “Do-It-All” or “Swiss Army Knife of Bikes”, so we’ll just say that Ogre can probably handle most of the ideas that are bouncing around in your head.